AlexW00/tandem-gpt/readme.md

 ### 👨‍💻 Status & Development

 This is a mvp version to test the concept.
 For more info see [this post](https://www.alexanderweichart.de/3_Resources/Ideas/lib/%F0%9F%92%A1+GPT3+Tandem).
 Feel free to contribute code or ideas via pull requests or issues.
+Please excuse the messy source code in some places.